seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 > Owning naught, grasping naught, \
 > The isle is this, none else besides. \
 > Nibbāna, that is how I call that isle, \
-> Wherein is decay decayed and death is dead."
+> Wherein is decay decayed and death is dead.

 *Akiñcanaṁ* means 'owning nothing', *anādānaṁ* means 'grasping nothing'. *Etaṁ dīpaṁ anāparaṁ*, this is the island, nothing else. *Nibbānaṁ iti naṁ brūmi,